Tamar Svetlin

-Tamar Svetlin (born 30 July 2001) is a Slovenian professional footballer who plays as a midfielder for Ekstraklasa club Korona Kielce and the Slovenia national team.
+Tamar Svetlin (born 30 July 2001) is a Slovenian professional footballer who plays as a midfielder for Ligue 2 club Saint-Étienne and the Slovenia national team.

 International career

 Svetlin previously represented Slovenia at all youth international levels from under-15 to under-21.
 He made his debut for the senior team in a January 2024 friendly match away against the United States.
 In his second appearance for the team, on 6 June 2025, he scored the only goal of the match in a 1–0 friendly win against Luxembourg.